| | | | INTRODUCTIONPatients with malignant diseases need multidisciplinary approach

 observed by patients were greater mobility and improved comfort.

-Placing of port-a-cath system significantly improves the quality
+CONCLUSIONPlacing of port-a-cath system significantly improves the quality

-The veins of the patients were protected from sclerosis
+of life in the following ways: The veins of the patients were protected from sclerosis

 reimplantation of CVC is avoided.
 Medical staff has simple approach